Mohamed Sissoko: Paris Saint-Germain

 On 28 July 2011, Sissoko moved to Ligue 1 side Paris Saint-Germain for a transfer fee of €7 million, plus €1 million if they qualified for the Group Stage of the UEFA Champions League before September 2013.
 Sissoko scored his first goal for PSG in November, when he headed in a cross from Nenê, in a 1–1 draw against Bordeaux at the Stade Chaban Delmas.
-In April 2012 he captained the squad against rivals Olympique de Marseille in Le Classique, but was sent off in the 86th minute for two bookable offences in a game that finished 2–1 to the Parisian club.
+In April 2012, he captained the squad against rivals Marseille in Le Classique, but was sent off in the 86th minute for two bookable offences in a game that finished 2–1 to the Parisian club.

 On 30 January 2013, Sissoko joined Fiorentina on loan.

-On 3 September 2013 Sissoko left PSG by mutual consent.
+On 3 September 2013, Sissoko left PSG by mutual consent.

 Later years

 On 30 January 2014, Sissoko joined La Liga side Levante on a six-month deal after spending nearly five months without a club.
 On 25 June 2015, he was transferred to Chinese Super League side Shanghai Shenhua, and was released on 21 February 2016.

-On 1 October 2016, he joined Indian Super League franchise FC Pune City as a marquee player.
-On 17 February 2017, he joined Italian club Ternana Calcio on a six-month contract, but terminated his contract just 25 days later.
+On 1 October 2016, he joined Indian Super League franchise Pune City as a marquee player.
+On 17 February 2017, he joined Italian club Ternana on a six-month contract, but terminated his contract just 25 days later.

 On 13 April 2017, he joined Indonesian club side Mitra Kukar on a one-year contract.
 On 2 December 2017, Sissoko switched to Mexican club Atlético San Luis.

-On 4 July 2018.
-Sissoko moved to Hong Kong Premier League club Kitchee on a one-year deal.
+On 4 July 2018, Sissoko moved to Hong Kong Premier League club Kitchee on a one-year deal.
 Less than four months later, he terminated his contract in order to care for his father in France.

-On 16 January 2019, he signed a six-month contract with FC Sochaux-Montbéliard.
+On 16 January 2019, he signed a six-month contract with Sochaux.

 In January 2020, Sissoko announced his retirement as a player.

 International career

-Born in Mont-Saint-Aignan, France, Sissoko was eligible to play for the France national team but opted to play international football for his ancestral country Mali.
+Born in Mont-Saint-Aignan, France, Sissoko represented France at youth level.
+He was eligible to play for the France national team but opted to play international football for his ancestral country, Mali.
 He obtained his first international call-up to the Mali national team in 2004, and appeared for his country in almost all African Cup of Nations qualifiers and tournaments since then.
 He also featured in FIFA World Cup qualifiers for both 2006 and 2010.
 Sissoko made 34 official appearances for Mali, and scored 2 goals.
 With Mali, he finished fourth in the 2004 African Cup of Nations, and third in the 2013 African Cup of Nations.